ptrandev/donutdeflector.github.io/_posts/2017-07-28-a-new-project-tekaholics.md

 Us staffers thought that starting a blog would be pretty great, so we got to work.
 First, of course was the name.
-Eventually, enough thinking (and a wee bit of circlejerking from my part) lead us from "Techaholics" to "TEKaholics."
-50% more street cred comes from dropping the "ch" in favor of a "k."
+Eventually, enough thinking (and a wee bit of circlejerking from my part) lead us from `Techaholics` to `TEKaholics`.
+50% more street cred comes from dropping the `ch` in favor of a `k`.

-Next, Traven gave us access to "TheLastTechie," which ran on.....
+Next, Traven gave us access to `TheLastTechie`, which ran on.....
 Wordpress.
 We rebranded the webiste and gave it a nice dark theme.
 Perfect!
 Execpt for the Wordpress part.